NEW DRS1 Receiver, 869 MHz (“euro”) 916MHz, MkIV $69.99

 Note: when removing the wiring harness be sure to pull gently on the plastic connector case with a pair of nippers or sharp tweezers – do not pull the wires or they will come off!
 Maximum voltage for the battery input is 30V DC – do not exceed!
 Connecting the battery backward will not do any harm but the unit will not work.

-Dimensions of the DRS1 receiver.
-It will fit in HOn3 and up engines and tenders.
-For N scale it can fit in a boxcar on a slant.
+Dimensions of the New DRS1 receiver.
+It will even fit in N Scale and up engines and tenders.

 You can also use this unit as a remote booster to run accessories or regular DCC trains with.
 In this use you can get around the DCC signal degradation problem common on wires over 30 feet long.
 If the transmitter and receiver are mounted near the ceiling and no obstacles between, and given a typical antenna placement inside a plastic shell, this unit should work up to 100 feet from the transmitter.
 There is a red LED that indicates signal strength on the board.
 A bright LED indicates a strong signal and a dim LED indicates a barely receivable carrier wave.
 The LED indicates the strength of the carrier signal (i.e useful radio energy) not the total amount of radio energy (i.e. interference).